-Through The Partners Program at Park, upper and middle school students establish friendships with lower school students of color* in weekly meetings and Partners-wide events.
-It was started thirteen years ago with eight pairings and has grown to now include about 15% of the student body.
+Through The Partners Program at Park, Upper and Middle School students establish friendships with Lower School students of color* in weekly meetings and Partners-wide events.
+The program was started in 1997 with eight pairings and has grown to now include about 15% of the student body.

 This program reflects the school’s commitment to diversity and multicultural education.
 Our group strives to honor differences while building an inclusive community.
 We have found that students of color sometimes feel isolated when they are in a visible minority.
 An older buddy can make all of the difference in helping students become more comfortable at Park, thus enabling them to share their unique gifts and talents with all.
 The Partners Program has allowed children to build friendships with students in all three divisions and has given students of color a stronger voice within the school.
 It has also helped white participants understand multiple perspectives and has empowered many older students to probe white privilege and participate in antiracist work.

 Each older buddy commits time and energy to meet with her or his younger partner weekly.
 This bonding time might take the form of sharing lunch, attending a school event, and/or meeting during or after school.
 Additionally, Upper and Middle School students commit to meeting regularly with faculty advisors and student leaders to discuss and share partnering experiences and plan for whole group activities.